Adamekka/mpr-install/README.md

 # mpr-install
-A faster and nicer way to install packages from mpr (makedeb package repository).
+A faster and nicer way to install packages from mpr (makedeb package repository).<br />
+You can install things, that are only on Flatpak and Snap and not on apt, like btop and Discord.

 ## Dependencies